How to choose a driving school

 - Fast matching: You shouldn’t have to wait a week to get allocated an instructor.
-A good school of motoring will get you matched within a few days.
-Midrive learners are typically matched with a driving instructor within 24 hours.
+You can get matched instantly on our real-time booking service.

 - Easy instructor swap: Everyone is different, and there’s no guarantee an instructor’s teaching style will match your learning style.
 You need to know your driving school will let you swap instructors.
 Midrive lets you swap instructors at any time, at no cost.

 - Fast customer service: The last thing you want to do is be given the runaround by your driving school.
 Great schools are ready to answer your questions and resolve issues when they arise not days later.

 - Unused lesson refund: Driving schools love to sell learners big, expensive packages.
 What they don’t like doing is refunding the remaining hours of a package when the learner passes earlier than they expected.

 When you’re researching driving schools, it’s important to find out what type of instructors they use.
 There are two types of instructors: